Individuals and businesses worldwide are continuing to adjust to the ‘new normal’ in the COVID era.

 Our hearts go out to all affected and we wish anyone impacted by COVID-19 a safe and healthy recovery.

-At BTLawyers, the safety of our staff and the community is of the highest priority.
-You, our clients and colleagues, are our community and we have collated a raft of information which we hope and believe will be useful to you.
+When COVID-19 first threatened Australia the priority at BTLawyers was to protect the safety of staff and our community.
+You, our clients and colleagues, are our community.
+We appreciate that our clients want clarity in this time of crisis.
+We have collated a raft of information which we believe will be useful to our community.

-This is a fast-moving area and we will update and add to the information as new developments arise.
+This is a fast-moving area with evolving challenges that continue to shape our future.
+We will continue to update and add to the information as new developments arise.

 Unfortunately, about two thirds of Australian businesses are unable to provide their employees with the opportunity to work from home and a significant number of those businesses face catastrophic financial times.
-This outlook has seen huge numbers of people fired recently.
+This outlook has seen a huge number of employers terminated recently.
 That number is likely to increase.

 It is important for businesses to be aware of the options and obligations available to them.
 A brief summary of these issues can be found here.

-A summary of the recently announced stimulus initiatives can found here.
+A summary of the most recent stimulus initiatives for businesses and employers can be found here.

 A summary of these changes to insolvency laws because of the Coronavirus can be found here.